 What skills are in high demand that can be contracted out?

 Skills in areas such as sales, graphic design, marketing, database management, HR, web development, and accounting are all in high demand.
-You can find all of these careers in the SkillUp Career Paths on our website.
 These skills are also in growing and thriving industries that have continued to stay stable despite the impact of the pandemic.

 These skills can be contracted out to an organization through a freelance agreement or an independent contractor agreement